What is a disc protrusion?

-A disc protrusion does not cause symptoms unless it pressures the spinal cord or one of the spinal nerve roots.
-When a nerve is compressed pain develops at the site and may radiate further.
-If the impingement is located in the lumbar (lower back) region, feelings of pain, burning, numbness, muscle spasms, weakness, and tingling may radiate into the buttocks, thighs, calves, or even the feet.
-Should the bulge occur in the neck, or cervical region, the same symptoms could manifest in the shoulders, arms, and hands.
+If the compression is located in the lumbar region, feelings of pain, burning, numbness, muscle spasms, weakness and tingling may radiate into the buttocks, thighs, calves or even the feet.
+Cervical disc protrusions causing nerve root compression can cause symptoms to occur in the neck, shoulders, arms and hands.